Der Spiegel claims to have accessed secret plans of Russian nuclear bases

 Launch of the Avangard missile system (part of Russia's nuclear triad)

-The investigation states that over 2 million tender documents were analyzed.
-They contained hundreds of plans for a Strategic Missile Forces (RVSN) base in the city of Yasny in the Orenburg region.
+The investigation states that more than 2 million tender documents were analyzed.
+They contained hundreds of plans for the base of the Strategic Missile Forces (RVSN) in the city of Yasny in the Orenburg region.

 Russian authorities have repeatedly emphasized that the nuclear arsenal is a guarantee of maintaining stability and sovereignty.
 President Vladimir Putin stated in March 2024 that "from a military-technical point of view, we are, of course, ready, they [nuclear missiles] are constantly in a state of combat readiness."